 We learned that 4-8pm is peak time for a reason

 Our first trial period ran from Jan to Mar 2017 and tested a ‘shift’ proposition: “Can it wait till after 8?”
-Using SSEN’s own staff as trusted messengers, we developed a range of materials which explained the importance of reducing peak time pressure on the network and how we can all help keep the power flowing.
+Using SSEN’s own staff as trusted messengers, we developed a range of materials posted to households which explained the importance of reducing peak time pressure on the network and how we can all help keep the power flowing.
 This was the hardest ‘sell’ as this proposition incorporated no direct benefit to the individual.

-The trial is being evaluated robustly by the University of Southampton who are collecting consumption data directly from participants’ electricity meters and will be monitoring trends and the effect of particular messages and types of materials sent.
-Participants are divided into four groups of 1,000 homes, three of which will receive different types of interventions, with one as the control group.
+The trial is being evaluated robustly by the University of Southampton who have been collecting 15 minute consumption data directly from participants’ electricity meters over 3 years, monitoring trends and the effect of particular messages and types of materials sent.
+Participants are divided into four groups of 1,000 homes, three of which have been receiving different interventions, with one as the control group.
 UoS analysis is ongoing but initial indications are encouraging that many of the interventions have had significant effects on consumption during peak hours.
 When scaled up, these effects could have important implications for the energy industry as a whole.
-When the project is complete and reported in June 2019 a full evaluation of its impact will be available.
+When the project is complete and reported in June 2019 a full evaluation of impact will be available.